Concordium/concordium.github.io/source/mainnet/smart-contracts/guides/unit-test-contract.rst

     Incorrect balance: expected Amount { micro_ccd: 1 }, found: Amount { micro_ccd: 0 }

-That means that the contract we called has stolen our funds through a reentrant call.
+That means that the contract called has stolen funds through a reentrant call.
 A simple fix to this behavior is to place the highlighted line in ``reentrant_withdraw`` *before* making a call to an external contract.
-In this case we expect the ``reentrant_withdraw`` call to fail because the non-zero balance condition is not longer satisfied in the mock entrypoint.
+In this case the ``reentrant_withdraw`` call will fail because the non-zero balance condition is no longer satisfied in the mock entrypoint.

 Testing with state rollbacks
 ============================